 The name of this legend may not ring a bell since, unless you were born on 1965, it probably has never popped on your tv screen or Netflix account.
 However, she is one of the strongest female characters film industry has ever created.

 Her first appearence was during season 4, where she worked alongside with John Steed (Patrick Macnee), where, to quote the show, they, as ''extraordinary agents, avenged extraordinary crimes against the people and the state''.

 Emma Peel, interpreted by Diana Rigg, was mainly created to fabricate a character that would be appealing to men ("Man Appeal" or "M. Appeal", hopefully you can catch the word play here).

 She was set out to be just another one of the many "side chicks" of the show, right from the start.
 In spite of this, Peel was able to become a strong heroine that inspired many and quickly became one of the pioneers of the women’s leading characters.

-A master of martial arts, a professional with the swords and knives and a spy aand a specialist in chemistry and science are a few of the skills and assets that made her the most memorable tv show’s co protagonist.
-Not to mention she was also powerful fashion icon.
+A master of martial arts, a professional with the swords and knives, a spy and a specialist in chemistry and science are a few of the skills and assets that made her the most memorable tv show’s co protagonist.
+Not to mention the powerful image she conveyed within her very futuristic wardrobe

-I believe it's important to highligt Diana Rigg’s perfomance and bring back attention to characters like Emma Peel who were the few female leaders of the 1960/1970’s that were not diminished by the male protagonist and seen as just a mere sexual object, and most importantly, forged a path for new roles for women.
+I believe it's important to highlight Diana Rigg’s perfomance and bring back attention to characters like Emma Peel who were the few female leaders of the 1960/1970’s that weren't afraid to participate in this specific dynamic.
+They were not diminished by the male protagonist and seen as just a mere sexual object, they fought back with grace and beauty, and most importantly, forged a path of new roles for women.